i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/discovery/vmware-discovery.md

 ![image](../../assets/discovery/vm_result.png)

-**RESCAN**: click on it to perform a new scan.
+**Rescan**: click on it to perform a new scan.

-**CHANGE PREFIX**: it can be used to add a prefix before the name of the selected items.
+**Change prefix**: it can be used to add a prefix before the name of the selected items.

 You can change Datacenter and/or Virtual Machines names.
 Once the you have edited it, the page will display both the hostname detected during the scan and the one you configured.